 Permanent disability pension: The pension is the insured's adjusted monthly earnings before the disability began according to the assessed loss of working capacity.

-The adjusted monthly earnings used to calculate the pension must not be less than 60% of the national average monthly wage.
+The minimum adjusted monthly earnings used to calculate the pension are 60% of the national average monthly wage.